log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

 Collects logs from an AWS account using a specified query filter and date ranges, and dumps them on the filesystem.
+If no args are provided this recipe will collect 90 days of logs for the default AWS profile.

 **CLI parameters:**

 Parameter|Default value|Description
 ---------|-------------|-----------
-`zone`|`None`|Default availability zone for API queries.
 `--profile_name`|`'default'`|Name of the AWS profile to collect logs from.
 `--query_filter`|`None`|Filter expression to use to query logs.
 `--start_time`|`None`|Start time for the query.